onqtam/headjack/docs/how/unsorted/roadmap.md

 - countering the "if we build it - they will come" wishful thinking with specifics

-The goal is for this idea to spread by word of mouth
+The goal is for this idea to spread by word of mouth the goal of this project is to be something that anyone should want and should cheer it to succeed - & funding it eagerly - the objections should be way fewer than the arguments in support once fully understood - spread by word of mouth

 - partner with
     https://twitter.com/odyseeteam